LoganTraceur/MacroSeeMacroDo/README.md

 This utility was built using [AutoHotKey](https://www.autohotkey.com/).
 AutoHotKey is a free and open-source custom scripting language for Microsoft Windows.

-The code in this utility was heavily reliant on that AutoHotKey script [Macro Recorder v2.1 By FeiYue](https://www.autohotkey.com/boards/viewtopic.php?t=34184&p=159538).
+The code in this utility was heavily reliant on the AutoHotKey script [Macro Recorder v2.1 By FeiYue](https://www.autohotkey.com/boards/viewtopic.php?t=34184&p=159538).
 I am super grateful for their awesome work.